neillindberg/node-red-explorer/README.md

 ## Merging

-From project root run with the required two branch identifiers (used in building 'Stellaris-Flow-<branch_id>/flow'):
+From project root run with the required two branch identifiers (used in building flow name if formatter is provided in setup):

 `npm run get-flows -- r n`